bocchino/AppleCore/README.txt

 it.

 Next, start up the S-C Macro Assembler on the Apple II system and get the exec directory contents onto the Apple II.
-In Virtual II, this can be done simply and easily by dragging the OS X folder containing the file into a drive on the virtual Apple II.
+In Virtual ][, this can be done simply and easily by dragging the OS X folder containing the file into a drive on the virtual Apple II.
 Another option is to use a tool such as Apple Commander